euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud Storage/Best practices.md

 - Bucket and object ACLs are independent of each other
 - Avoid making buckets
 	- Publicly readable or writable
-- For XMLHttpRequests, XHR callbacks to ge
+- For XMLHttpRequests, XHR callbacks to get progress updates or if it's stalled
 	- Don't close and re-open the connection.
+It creates a bad positive feedback loop during times of network congestion

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzU0ODAyNzkyLC02NjYxNDM3MzAsLTEyMj
+eyJoaXN0b3J5IjpbNjQ5NzIxODIsLTY2NjE0MzczMCwtMTIyMj
-IxMDUzNzcsLTYzMzM2NzU5NywxMjE3ODAxMzczLC0xNzkwODAy
+EwNTM3NywtNjMzMzY3NTk3LDEyMTc4MDEzNzMsLTE3OTA4MDI0
-NDE0LC05MjIyMTM3NTgsLTQ5Njc4NDIsMTcyNzA4NjE0MywtMT
+MTQsLTkyMjIxMzc1OCwtNDk2Nzg0MiwxNzI3MDg2MTQzLC0xMj
-I0NTQ4MTE0OSwtMTcwMzU2ODg3MV19
+Q1NDgxMTQ5LC0xNzAzNTY4ODcxXX0=
 -->